Addreoran/functional_evaluation_of_protein_clusters/README.md

 The s-measure allows comparison of protein sequence clusters that are annotated with Gene Ontology terms.
 The implementation of the s-measure can be found in ./src/count_measures_to_clusters/measures.py.

+## Example clusters assesment with C measure and s measure

+Based on the enrichment results stored in a tab-separated text file, an example of how to use the measures is provided in ./src/count_measures_to_clusters/measures.py.

 ## Tuning GBSC

 The measures were created to assess the results of the GBSC method using different parameter sets.
 To evaluate these